Peter Charleton: Supreme Court

 He was nominated to the Supreme Court in June 2014 and appointed by President Michael D. Higgins in July 2014.

 Charleton has written judgments for the Supreme Court on key aspects of criminal law.
 In 2016, he outlined the nature of consent in law in the context of sexual offences.
 He developed the substance of Irish common law defences of duress and provocation in the Gleeson and McNamara cases respectively, in both instances deploying tests using mixed standards of objective and subjective elements.
+Charleton has also written a number of other judgments such as Island Ferries Teoranta v Minister for Communications, Marine and Natural Resources & Ors [2015] IESC 95, which held that harbour charges must stay within the limits of delegated legislative power, striking down arbitrary State-imposed fees at Ros a’ Mhíl while upholding more modest, socially justified charges at Cill Rónáin, emphasising fair pricing and the need to avoid exploiting consumers or distorting competition through unfair pricing or exclusionary practices.